qunitjs/qunit/docs/api/QUnit/hooks.md

 `QUnit.hooks.beforeEach( callback )`<br>
 `QUnit.hooks.afterEach( callback )`

-Register a global callback to run before or after each test.
+Register a global callback to run before or after every test.

 | parameter | description |
 |-----------|-------------|
 | callback (function) | Callback to execute.
 Called with an [assert](../assert/index.md) argument. |

-This is the equivalent of applying a `QUnit.module()` hook to all modules and all tests, including global tests that are not associated with any module.
+This is the equivalent of adding a hook in all modules, and all tests, including global tests that are not grouped in a module.

-Similar to module hooks, global hooks support async functions or returning a Promise, which will be waited for before QUnit continues executing tests.
+As with module hooks, global hooks may be async functions or return a Promise, which will be waited for before QUnit continues executing tests.
 Each global hook also has access to the same `assert` object and test context as the [QUnit.test](./test.md) that the hook is running for.

 For more details about hooks, refer to [QUnit.module § Hooks](./module.md#hooks).